github/globalmaintainersummit.github.com/README.md

   - **`hasDiscussions`**: [_Optional_] If present it will render a Discussions row after the talks with a wavy line above the Discussions word. **It can only be present if the talks property is present as well** (as it doesn't make any sense to have a discussions block without a topic slot).
   - **`break`**: [_Optional_] If present it will render the wave with the "Break"word at the beginning. **It can take just two values: `"short"` or `"long"`.** If not present it will render a single wave after the slot.
   - **`talks`**: [_Optional_] If present, then it means that it's a Topic Slot.
 It's an array with one object (of just one property) for each talk.
     - **`speakerHandler`**: [_Compulsory if you add talks array_] If the value is an empty String, then it will render "PR Incoming!" both for the talk title and speaker fields.
-This is what we use to connect with the speaker json file to get the rest of the info, so **it's a MUST that the speaker json file must exist before adding the speaker handler to a talk.** Instructions on how to add speaker are explained at the beginning.
+This is what we use to connect with the speaker json file to get the rest of the info, so **it's a MUST that the speaker json file must exist before adding the speaker handler to a talk.** Instructions on how to add speaker are explained at the beginning. **It MUST be all lowercase (just like the json filename).**